Chart Color Schemes

 Rutherford (South) - Telarah has a typical household mix, with a lower-than-average median household size

 Family households account for 70.8% of all households, including 26.8% couples with children, 25.6% couples without children, and 16.6% single parent families.
-Non-family households constitute the remaining 29.2%, with lone person households at 26.5% and group households comprising 3.0%.
+Non-family households constitute the remaining 29.2%, with lone person households at 26.5% and group households comprising 3.0% of the total.
 The median household size is 2.5 people, which is smaller than the Rest of NSW average of 2.7.

 Frequently Asked Questions - Households